-ISEA of RWTH Aachen UniversityCopyright: © ISEA of RWTH Aachen
+ISEA of RWTH Aachen UniversityCopyright: © ISEA of RWTH Aachen University

-IEM of RWTH Aachen UniversityCopyright: © IEM of RWTH Aachen
+IEM of RWTH Aachen UniversityCopyright: © IEM of RWTH Aachen University

 ISF of RWTH Aachen University

-At the Institute for Combustion Engines, VKA, under the direction of Prof. Dr.-Ing., USA, Stefan Pischinger, research on all topics concerning the vehicle powertrain is conducted.
-Core focus is still the research on conventional combustion engine development like the implementation of innovative engine designs, fundamental research on more efficient combustion processes also in combination with alternative fuels or the improvement of the engine mechanics and aftertreatment systems.
-Additional research areas include virtual engine development, hybrid powertrains, electromobility as well as fuel cells and mechatronics for combustion engines.
-At any time research is closely associated with the ongoing development of intelligent methods for test procedures and engine calibration.
+At the Chair of Thermodynamics of Mobile Energy Conversion Systems (tme) of RWTH Aachen University under the direction of Professor Stefan Pischinger, research on all topics concerning the vehicle powertrain is conducted.
+Core focus is still the research on conventional combustion engine development like the implementation of innovative engine designs, fundamental research on more efficient combustion processes also in combination with alternative fuels, and the improvement of the engine mechanics as well as aftertreatment systems.
+Additional research areas include virtual engine development, hybrid powertrains, electric mobility, fuel cells, and mechatronics for combustion engines.
+At any time, research is closely associated with the ongoing development of intelligent methods for test procedures and engine calibration.

-WZL of RWTH Aachen UniversityCopyright: © WZL of RWTH Aachen
+WZL of RWTH Aachen UniversityCopyright: © WZL of RWTH Aachen University

-PEM of RWTH Aachen UniversityCopyright: © PEM of RWTH
+PEM of RWTH Aachen UniversityCopyright: © PEM of RWTH Aachen University